Get more great content

 Fast forward to the present, and this rapid decline in costs has made solar the fastest-growing source of power in the world - and, in more and more places, it’s also the cheapest.
 Today, going solar can help homeowners, businesses, and other organizations save 15% or more compared to grid electricity prices in most U.S. states.

-And, thanks to the creation of innovative new crowdfunding models, communities across America are coming together to help nonprofits like schools, churches, and social service providers participate in this low-cost, zero-emission solar future.
+And, thanks to the creation of RE-volv's innovative Solar Seed Fund crowdfunding model, communities across America are coming together to help nonprofits such as schools, churches, and social service providers participate in this low-cost, zero-emission solar future.